Freight Shipping from Stamford to Columbus

 How much does it cost to ship freight from Stamford to Columbus?

-Full truckload (FTL) rates from Stamford, CT to Columbus, OH currently range from $1,404-$1,730 for a standard dry van load over the 653-mile route.
+Full truckload (FTL) rates from Stamford, CT to Columbus, OH currently range $1,404-$1,730 (roughly $2.15-$2.65 per mile over 653 miles).
 LTL shipments typically cost $559-$955 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Stamford to Columbus?

-Standard FTL transit from Stamford to Columbus is approximately 12 hrs by truck over 653 miles.
+Standard FTL transit from Stamford to Columbus is approximately 12 hrs by truck over 653 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Stamford to Columbus freight?